Mik317/Not-XSSer/README.md

 ## To do:

+- [x] Insert output div in report on web panel
+- [x] Add Team Support (now you can collaborate with your team on the self attacks from different locations)
+- [x] Fix code (some things are hard coded :scream:)
 - [ ] Create modules for XSS payloads
 - [ ] Add POST support (now only GET)
-- [x] Insert output div in report on web panel
-- [x] Add Team Support (now you can collaborate with your team on the self attacks from different locations)
-- [ ] Fix code (some things are hard coded :scream:)

 ## Docs :information_source:
-This tool is very simple to use, but I want document all functions for test the final code and for eliminate any doubts;
+This tool is very simple to use, but I want document all functions for test the final code and for delete any doubts;

 ##### Help Command
 The help command show in few lines, what does every function, and what arguments it want;